 Specialist sources of advice

 Housing law is very complex and this information only gives a basic outline of public sector tenants' rights.
 Most people will need the help of an experienced adviser, such as:-

 - Citizens Advice Bureaux - where to get advice.

 You are a public sector tenant if you live in property rented to you by:-

 - a registered social landlord (that is, a housing association or housing co-operative registered with the Scottish Housing Regulator).
 This includes houses in multiple occupation (HMOs).

 Anyone who is a tenant of the above will be a Scottish secure tenant or exceptionally a short Scottish secure tenant.

 A house in multiple occupation (HMO) is accommodation shared by 3 or more unrelated people, and it usually has to be your main home.
 A registered social landlord must have a licence from their local authority to rent out a house in multiple occupation (HMO).
 HMOs are covered by fire safety law.

-Visit the Scottish Government's website for more information about HMOs.
+Visit the Scottish Government website at www.gov.scot for more information about HMOs.

 Scottish Homes ceased to function from the end of June 2005.
 All tenants of Scottish Homes are Scottish secure tenants.
 If you are an ex-Scottish Homes tenants you should consult an experienced adviser if there are problems about your rights, see under heading Specialist sources of advice for a list of sources of advice.